KonradUdoHannes/data-steps/README.md

 After wrapping a pandas DataFrame in a `DataSteps` class.
 The following features are available.

-- register data transformatios with the instances `.step` decorator
+- register data transformations with the instances `.step` decorator
 - get an overview of the registered steps with `.steps`
 - inspect the original data the fully transformed data